Timex9/mcp-pokemon-server/README.md

     * **Real Moves**: Pokémon select from their actual move sets fetched from the PokéAPI.
     * **Physical vs. Special Attacks**: The damage calculator correctly uses `Attack`/`Defense` for physical moves and `Special-Attack`/`Special-Defense` for special moves.
     * **Type Effectiveness** and **Status Effects** (Paralysis, Burn, Poison).
-* **Player vs. LLM Mode**: A special battle mode where one of the Pokémon is controlled by the **Google Gemini LLM**, which makes strategic move choices.
+* **Player vs. LLM Mode**: A special battle mode where one of the Pokémon is controlled by the **Google Gemini LLM**, which makes strategic move choices and other Pokémon chooses its moves completely randomly.
 * **Interactive Terminal Viewer**: For users who prefer the command line, an interactive viewer built with `rich` and `questionary` provides a colorful, menu-driven battle experience.
 * **Core MCP API**: The underlying API provides a resource to get detailed data on any Pokémon.